Turpan: Climate

-Turpan has an extremely continental desert climate (Köppen Climate Classification BWk), with long, extremely hot summers (resembling a hot desert climate or BWh) and somewhat short but very cold winters, with very brief spring and autumn in between.
+Turpan has an extremely continental desert climate (Köppen Climate Classification BWk.
+Trewartha BWho), with long, extremely hot summers (resembling a hot desert climate or BWh) and somewhat short but very cold winters, with very brief spring and autumn in between.
 Annual precipitation is very low, amounting to only 15.7 mm.
 The monthly 24-hour average temperature ranges from −6.7 °C in January to 33.1 °C in July, or a very large seasonal variation of 39.8 C-change; the annual mean is 15.7 °C. With monthly percent possible sunshine ranging from 48% in December to 75% in September, sunshine is abundant and the city receives 2,912 hours of bright sunshine annually.